glensouza/blazor-aoai-rag-aisearch/docs/SeedData.md

 string aoaiEndpoint = config["AzureOpenAI:Endpoint"] ?? throw new Exception("AzureOpenAI:Endpoint needs to be set");
 string aoaiChatDeploymentName = config["AzureOpenAI:ChatDeploymentName"] ?? throw new Exception("AzureOpenAI:ChatDeploymentName needs to be set");
-string aoaiChatModel = config["AzureOpenAI:ChatModel"] ?? throw new Exception("AzureOpenAI:ChatModel needs to be set");
 string aoaiEmbeddingDeploymentName = config["AzureOpenAI:EmbeddingDeploymentName"] ?? throw new Exception("AzureOpenAI:EmbeddingDeploymentName needs to be set");
 string aoaiEmbeddingModel = config["AzureOpenAI:EmbeddingModel"] ?? throw new Exception("AzureOpenAI:EmbeddingModel needs to be set");
 string searchServiceEndpoint = config["AzureSearch:Endpoint"] ?? throw new Exception("AzureSearch:Endpoint needs to be set");